Download census tract-level aggregate data from Brazil's censuses.

 Logical.
 Whether the function should read the data cached locally, which is much faster.
 Defaults to

-will download the file and store it locally so that the file only needs to be download once.
-IfFALSE
+TRUE.
+The first time the user runs the function,censobrwill download the file and store it locally so that the file only needs to be download once.
+IfFALSE, the function will download the data again and overwrite the local file.- verbose

 Examples